 A range of data analysis software is available to UCC researchers, including SAS, SPSS, Minitab, NVivo.
 These packages can be downloaded to devices connected to UCC wired network from the Software Centre.
 For students there are also options to purchase software at discounted rates.
 Other relevant tools in use in UCC are freely available online, such as R which is an open-source software environment for reproducible statistical analysis and graphics creation.

 The Virtual App provides on and off campus access to UCC applications and services.
 Through the use of Citrix this service provides a digital workspace for UCC researchers, users can access a remote computer or virtual machine over a network connection.
 A range of data analysis applications are available through the Virtual App, such as R, R Studio, SPSS and Minitab.
-It can also be used to access on-premises storage options.

 The HRB Clinical Research Facility at UCC can support Academic Clinical Researchers from concept development to grant submission.
 There HRB trained FAIR data steward is equipped to support and help investigators design data management and data sharing plans at application stage.
 The Statistics and Data Analysis Unit (SDAU) in the CRF-C welcomes questions on study design, data analysis and statistical methods from patient-focused research community in and around Cork.